sparsick/ansible-docker-talk/README.md

 # ansible-docker-talk
-You can find here the slides and the sample code of my talk "Es muss nicht immer gleich Docker sein:IT Automation, die zu einem passt" that I presented on W-JAX in Munich at 8th November 2017.
+You can find here the slides and the sample code of my talk "Es muss nicht immer gleich Docker sein:IT Automation, die zu einem passt" that I presented on Continuous Lifecycle in Mannheim at 15th November 2017.

 ## Running the Code Samples